planetoftheweb/fantastic-chainsaw/README.md

-# fantastic-chainsaw
+# Class Project
-A repo for stanford's class
+A repo for Stanford's class